redis/node-redis/README.md

 Listeners are passed the original pattern used with `PSUBSCRIBE` as `pattern`, the sending channel name as `channel`, and the message as `message`.

+### "message_buffer" (channel, message)

+This is the same as the `message` event with the exception, that it is always going to emit a buffer.
+If you listen to the `message` event at the same time as the `message_buffer`, it is always going to emit a string.

+### "pmessage_buffer" (pattern, channel, message)

+This is the same as the `pmessage` event with the exception, that it is always going to emit a buffer.
+If you listen to the `pmessage` event at the same time as the `pmessage_buffer`, it is always going to emit a string.

 ### "subscribe" (channel, count)

 Client will emit `subscribe` in response to a `SUBSCRIBE` command.
 Listeners are passed the